devisle/advanced-react-cli/README.md

 1. How can I test this out?

 - Currently we are Beta testing the CLI.
-If you'd like to try it out , Run the following command `npx advanced-react-cli` in your terminal.
+If you'd like to try it out , Run the following command `npx advanced-react-cli` if you're using NPM, or `yarn create advanced-react-cli` if you're using Yarn, in your terminal.
 - We are still continuing to work on our [Development Checklist](https://github.com/devisle/advanced-react-cli/blob/master/docs/README.md).

-- Ensure you have git version control, and npm (node package manager) Installed.
-You may check if your system has them installed by running the following commands `git --version` and `npm --version`.
+- Ensure you have git version control, and package manager - either npm (node package manager) or Yarn Installed.
+You may check if your system has them installed by running the following commands `git --version` and depending on your package manager of choice, run `npm --version` or `yarn --version`.
 If you don't have it installed, please visit

   - [Git](https://git-scm.com/downloads) to download/install git.
   - [NodeJS](https://nodejs.org/en/download/) to download/install Node.Js (NPM gets installed with Node.Js).
+  - [Yarn](https://yarnpkg.com/en/docs/getting-started) to download/install Yarn Package Manager

 - Alternatively, if you would like to contribute and test it locally, you may fork the repo, and/or clone it to your local desktop.
-Once you've done that, open the terminal in that local folder and run the command `npm install` to install the required dependencies.
+Once you've done that, open the terminal in that local folder and run the command [NPM Users] `npm install` or [Yarn Users]`yarn install` to install the required dependencies.
 - After that, you may open the folder in your editor of choice.
-Once again, in the terminal you may simply run `npm run react-cli`to get it working.
+Once again, in the terminal you may simply run [NPM Users]`npm run react-cli` or [Yarn Users] `yarn run react-cli` to get it working.
 And voila!

 2. Can I report any issues or bugs with the CLI?
 How do I report it?